How Much Is a Lawyer for a Felony Case?

 Unfortunately, ethical rules prohibit contingency fees in criminal cases.
 They also don’t make any sense in a criminal context, since a defendant does not win any money which can be used to pay for an attorney.

 If the case is more complex than the lawyer initially thought, then the lawyer is out of luck.
-He agreed to handle the case for a flat fee, which is all you owe.
+They agreed to handle the case for a flat fee, which is all you owe.

 CRIMINAL DEFENSE FAQ